 Where to get information.

 Information from the Authority with regards to SEN can be found on the Bradford Local Offer, this webpage is detailed below.

 Both the Local Authority and St Matthew's C of E Primary and Nursery School use Progress Grids to assess a child's level of need.
 School will then use the Bradford Matrix of need to support with planning provision for children.
 All of these documents can be found below.

-If you think your child may have 'Special Educational Needs' you could raise this with your child’s class teacher in the first instance.
+If you think your child may have 'Special Educational Needs' you should raise this with your child’s class teacher in the first instance.
 If you feel you need further advice then contact Miss Keates (EYFS and KS1 SENDCo), Mrs Woodward (KS2 SENDC0) or your child's GP.
 We also arrange drop ins for parents to seek advice from the Parental Involvement Officer (Mrs Lock), our Educational Psychologist, Speech and Language Therapist and SENCO (Miss Keates or Mrs Woodward.)
 Please feel free to see us at one of these sessions to discuss any concerns or information you may need.
 Alternatively you can arrange an appointment by calling the school office or emailing firstname.lastname@example.org or SENDCO@stmatthewsce.bradford.sch.uk

 How might school identify a child that may have Special Educational Needs.